Legislative districts of the Philippines: History

 Representation to the legislature traces its origin to the Spanish era, when the Philippines was granted very limited representation to the Spanish Cortes.
 During the American period, when the Philippine Bill of 1902 was enacted, the first Philippine Assembly was established as the lower house and the then-existing Philippine Commission as the upper house.
 Representation in the assembly was apportioned among the provinces with respect to their population, provided that no province shall have less than one member.

 In 1916, the Philippine Legislature was reconstituted with a Senate as the upper house and the Assembly retained as the lower house.
 The Senate elected members through Senatorial Districts, a grouping of provinces and areas of the country, while the Assembly retained its way of representation.
 During the Commonwealth period, the Philippine Legislature was abolished, and a unicameral National Assembly was established, with representation being like that of the Philippine Assembly, each province having at least one member depending on its population.

 With the passage of the 1940 Amendments to the 1935 Constitution, a bicameral Congress was established with a House of Representatives and a Senate.
 The House of Representatives way of representation was like that of the Philippine Assembly, while the Senate's members were elected at large.

 With the coming of the Interim Batasang Pambansa and the regular Batasan during the Marcos regime, representation was done in many ways: most members were elected by regions, some by appointment from the different sectors of the society such as youth and labor, and some were members of the Cabinet appointed by the President.
 However, with the advent of the 1987 Constitution, the Batasan was scrapped and the Congress was restored.
 The present way of electing delegates to the House of Representatives is through legislative districts apportioned among the provinces, cities and the Metropolitan Manila Area and through a party-list system of registered national, regional and sectoral parties or organizations.

 Senatorial districts

 From 1916 to 1935, the Philippines was divided into 12 senatorial districts.
-Each district except for the twelfth senatorial district elected two senators to the Senate.
-The senators from 12th senatorial district were appointed by the U.S. Governor-General.
-Since 1941, when the Senate was restored, all twenty-four senators have been elected at-large in intervals.
+Each district, except the 12th senatorial district, elected two senators to the Senate of the Philippines.
+The senators representing the twelfth senatorial district were appointed by the governor-general.
+Since 1941, when the Senate was restored, all 24 senators have been elected at large.